SlimeVR/SlimeVR-Rust/README.md

 * [Autoupdater](autoupdater/): A small utility for updating SlimeVR applications in unison.
 * [Firmware](firmware/): A rust implementation of the firmware, built on `embedded-hal` instead of Arduino.
 Targets the ESP32-C3.
+* [NRF Demo](nrf_demo/): A small blinky program to demonstrate use of the nrf52840 in embedded rust.

 ## Motivation
 * Fulfill the Rewrite It In Rust meme